 "You know, public bathing used to be a worldwide thing," Ryouko said, scooting over to close the weird gap Asami had left between the two of them.
 "The frigidarium they have here is totally a Roman concept.
 But it stopped being popular in many areas after the nineteenth century.
 It was a cultural thing, and later on people started being worried about sanitation.
 It only really came back into vogue after the Unification Wars, when there was that flood of refugees into Japan and the surrounding areas.
 Of course, we now know that the relative survival of the area wasn't a complete coincidence.
 So just think, if the MSY hadn't been founded in Mitakihara, this kind of public bathing might never have gotten popular again.
 If Japan had gotten seriously bombed out, it might have been gone entirely.
 And then where would Acheron get its tourist money?"

 Ryouko knew from experience that people didn't actually like her going onto random textbook‐like historical tangents.
 She liked to think she was better than her mother, in terms of being self‐aware about it, though she acknowledged the maternal similarity there.
-But now, though, she had a feeling she need to say something.
+But now, though, she had a feeling she needed to say something.

 She looked at Asami for a response, leaning over slightly, but the other girl was staring at the water, seemingly not listening.